Skip to main content

 How Do I Prove Pain and Suffering After a Michigan Car Accident?

 Proving pain and suffering after a Michigan car accident is one of the biggest challenges you may face.
-Some evidence of pain and suffering may appear in the form of any of the following:
+Some evidence of pain and suffering may include physical aches and pains, mental health effects like anxiety and stress, and post-traumatic stress disorder.

-To prove a pain and suffering claim in Michigan, you well be required to prove the following:
+To prove a pain and suffering claim in Michigan, you will be required to prove the following:

-- The at-fault driver was at least 50% responsible for the accident.
+• The at-fault driver was at least 50 percent responsible for the accident.

 Supporting Testimony